Basset Hound: low ear, tender heart

 Feeding and Weight Management

-The Basset Hound tends to become overweight if its calorie intake is not adjusted.
-Choose a kibble rich in quality proteins, in quantities adapted to its age and activity level.
+The Basset Hound tends to gain weight if its calorie intake is not adjusted.
+Choose a kibble rich in quality proteins, in a quantity adapted to its age and activity level.
 Several small meals spread throughout the day prevent hunger and limit overeating.
 To combat digestive sluggishness, favor calm walks just after meals rather than intense play, in order to reduce the risk of stomach torsion.

 Ear Care

-Before any handling, settle your dog comfortably.
-With a suitable product (veterinary ear solution), gently soak a cotton ball or compress, never inserting a cotton swab deeply.
-Massage the base to loosen residues, then gently dab excess liquid.
+Before any handling, make your dog comfortable.
+Using an appropriate product (veterinary ear solution), gently soak a cotton ball or pad, never inserting a cotton swab deeply.
+Massage the base to loosen residues, then gently blot excess liquid.
 If you notice odorous secretions or pain upon palpation, do not hesitate to consult to prevent a more severe infection.

-Owner cleaning the ears of a Basset Hound at home
+Owner cleaning a Basset Hound's ears at home

 Illustration of ear care for a Basset Hound performed at home.